Gee (Girls' Generation song): In popular culture

 A parody of "Gee", called "Hee", has gained popularity among Korean citizens.
-It is a combination of the instrumental of "Gee" and some extremely venomous dialogue from the drama Temptation of Wife.
-A viral video named Showa Era Gee (Grandpa Showa era) (Gee しょうわ時代 （爺爺爺－昭和時代))) was posted on YouTube on August 15, 2011, featuring elderly men in a shoe shop dancing to the Japanese version of "Gee".
-The video was originally on SMAPxSMAP Japanese show.
-It was also posted on Smosh website and was reviewed by "AtomicMari" on "Smosh Pit Weekly".
+It is a combination of the instrumental of 'Gee' and confrontational dialogue from the drama Temptation of Wife.

-In 2009 and 2010, SM labelmates Super Junior regularly included a cover of "Gee" in their setlist for Super Show 2.
-The performance was preceded by a video interlude entitled The Secret of "Gee" including Jessica and Tiffany respectively dancing Heechul's and Kangin's parts in "Sorry, Sorry" during a Girls' Generation dance practice before the practice is infiltrated as a prank by Heechul, Kangin, Leeteuk and Sungmin respectively disguised as Jessica, Tiffany, Taeyeon and Sunny.
+In 2009 and 2010, SM labelmates Super Junior regularly included a cover of "Gee" on their Super Show 2 tour, introduced by a comedic video interlude featuring both groups.
 "Gee" was the opening theme song of the film "To All the Boys: Always and Forever".

 Legacy

 In 2009, the success of songs such as "Gee" and Super Junior's "Sorry Sorry" helped raise interest in K-Pop as the Korean wave began spreading across Asia through digital media and online sharing sites.

+"Gee" has been widely recognized as a K-pop classic and the group's signature song.

+The song's choreography, built around a repeated pointing hook that fans nicknamed the 'crab dance,' circulated widely, and the brightly colored skinny jeans the members wore in the video influenced fashion trends in South Korea.